nodejscn/node-api-cn/domain/domains_and_promises.md

-As of Node.js 8.0.0, the handlers of Promises are run inside the domain in which the call to `.then()` or `.catch()` itself was made:
+As of Node.js 8.0.0, the handlers of promises are run inside the domain in which the call to `.then()` or `.catch()` itself was made:

 ```js